 Post-operatively you will experience a variety of changes.
 Most of these changes will occur all at once.
 There is no adequate way to prepare you for what it is going to feel like when you wake up to a stomach that will hold only 2-4 ounces of volume.
-Perhaps the closest analogy is the sensation one gets after eating Thanksgiving dinner.
+Perhaps the closet analogy is the sensation one gets after eating Thanksgiving dinner.
 However, the amount of food or fluid it takes to give you that sensation occurs only after a few sips of liquid, or bites of food.

 Carbonated Beverages, Caffeine, and Sweeteners